-This condensed financial report covers the 4D Global Infrastructure Fund ("the Fund") as an individual entity.
-The Fund is a registered managed investment scheme (ARSN 610 092 503) and commenced operations on 7 March 2016.
-The Fund is a registered managed investment scheme under the Corporations Act 2001.
+This condensed financial report covers the 4D Global Infrastructure Fund (Unhedged) ("the Fund") as an individual entity.
+The Fund is a registered managed investment scheme (ARSN 610 092 503) under the Corporations Act 2001 and commenced operations on 7 March 2016.
 The Fund may be terminated in accordance with the provisions of the Funds' Constitutions.
 The Fund is domiciled in Australia.